-According to research, being exposed to chilly temperatures will dramatically boost the metabolism of your brown fat, which means you’ll burn up more calories.
+According to research, exposure to chilly temperatures will dramatically boost the metabolism of your brown fat, which means you’ll burn up more calories.
 Cool, right?

 7. Use smaller plates

-If you use a smaller plate it will give you the impression you’re eating more food because it will appear fuller.
-Oppositely, getting a serving on a larger plate can make you get larger portions and eat more.
+Using a smaller plate will give you the impression you’re eating more food because it will appear fuller.
+Conversely, a serving on a larger plate can make you get larger portions and eat more.
 After all, there’s plenty of room on it!

-Nevertheless, there is one thing you can still use those dinner plates for, which is when you’re eating a low-calorie salad.
+Nevertheless, you can still use those dinner plates for one thing: when you’re eating a low-calorie salad.